mempoolco/spruned/README.md

 #### How it works?

-spruned downloads and store the bitcoin blocks on demand, when you need them, directly from the Peer2Peer Bitcoin Network.<br/>
+spruned downloads and store the bitcoin blocks on demand, when you need them, directly from the __peer to peer bitcoin network__.<br/>
 there's a "bootstrap" functionality, to keep the last ~50 (default settings) blocks on the local storage, because fetch blocks may require also up to 10 seconds with slow connections, and this "bootstrap mode" reduces latencies on usage.<br />

 You can use bitcoin-cli, or any other RPC client, as if you had bitcoind up & running.<br />
-For the transactions related APIs and utxo tracking, spruned uses the electrum network.
+For the transactions related APIs and utxo tracking, spruned uses the __electrum network__.

 #### Documentation